vizunchikkk/lab8/README.md

 \l we can see that our database has appeared

-\ñ name_base  switching between databases
+\c name_base  switching between databases

 CREATE USER name WITH PASSWORD 'password'